-The Gibson Island Historical Society (GIHS) was established in 1969 by a group of Islanders who were concerned that the memorabilia and artifacts of this unique community would be lost without a proper place to house them.
-Its home is the Salty Marks Museum house (itself a relic) at the far western end of Skippers’ Row, opposite the Yacht Yard.
+The Gibson Island Historical Society was established in 1969 by a group of Islanders who were concerned that the memorabilia and artifacts of this unique community would be lost without a proper place to house them.
+Its home is the Salty Marks House, itself a relic, at the far western end of Skippers Row, opposite the Boat Works Yacht Yard.

-The Society’s primary focus is the present Island community in all its aspects, the Club, Yacht Squadron, and Corporation, established by the Symington family in 1921.
+The Society’s primary focus is to present the Island community in all its aspects, the Gibson Island Club, the Yacht Squadron, and the Gibson Island Corporation as established by the Symington family in 1921.
 Yet its collections go back to pre-historic times and the habitation of the Island before the 20th century.
 In addition to housing collections from all Island events and periods, the Society annually sponsors historical programs for its members and friends, and archaeological research into the Island’s historical mysteries.

-The Society holds open houses at the Salty Marks Museum from 2:00–4:00 p.m. on the first Sunday of every month except January, and at other times by appointment.
-Appointments can be made by contacting any Society Trustee.
-Their telephone numbers and e-mails are available in the Club and Corporation membership lists.
+The Society holds an open house at the Salty Marks House from 2:00–4:00 p.m. on the first Sunday of every month except January when it is open on the second Sunday because of the holidays.
+Appointments at any other time can be made by contacting a Society Trustee.
+Their contact information is available in the Corporation office.

-The Society needs a strong membership to fund its maintenance responsibilities, the buildings and grounds of the Salty Marks Museum and Lighthouse, and the Symington Monument, as well as our historical programming and archaeological research.
-Membership information can be obtained from the Club/Corporation office or from any member of the Board.
-The applications themselves can be picked up at the office.
+The Society is governed and operated by member volunteers.
+It is incorporated under Maryland law, and under ferderal law its status is that of an IRS Article 501 (c)(3) Corporation.
+The Society needs a strong membership to fund its maintenance responsibilities, the buildings and grounds of the Salty Marks House and Lighthouse, and the Symington Monument, as well as our historical programming and archaeological research.
+Membership information can be obtained from the Corporation office or from any member of the Board.
+Membership applications are available at the Corporation office.